ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * **Safe Zone Teleport Offset:** An additional amount to move the player away from a wall if an ungrab teleport happens due to camera/object collisions.
   * **Min Reach:** Minimum distance in xz plane the controller must be from the headset to reduce stamina.
   * **Max Reach:** Furthest distance in xz plane the controller must be from the headset to contribute maximum reduction of stamina.
+  * **Max Stamina:** The Starting Maximum Stamina.
+When Stamina reaches zero, the player will fall.
   * **Stamina Recovery Rate:** The rate in which stamina is regenerated.
 Stamina regenerates twice as fast when no objects are being held as compared to when both hands are holding climbable objects.
   * **Stamina Drain Rate:** The base rate in which stamina is reduced.